Edgar6455/Timetable_Scheduling/README.md

 ## Usage
-Running the **Test** executable will execute multiple test cases using the **gtest** framework, covering both scheduling algorithms and *JSON* file operations.
+Running the **Test** executable will execute multiple test cases using the **gtest** framework, covering each scheduling algorithm and *JSON* file operations.
 These tests are designed to simulate various scenarios and ensure comprehensive testing of the system's functionalities.

 Running the **Timetabling** executable will run an interactive console program, which will demonstrate scheduling algorithms' functionality in a list of provided options as input data.
 This interactive menu also supports options like generating random dataset to run algorithms on, or constructing a new dataset from scratch.

 ## Algorithms used
-The project currently features two distinct scheduling algorithms, each designed for different purposes.
+The project currently features three distinct scheduling algorithms, each designed for different purposes.
 Additionally, a **penalty system** has been introduced to evaluate the quality of a timetable.
 The fewer penalty points a timetable accumulates, the better it is considered.

 ### Penalty system:
 For each assignment, the system assigns penalty points as follows: